RasaHQ/rasa/docs/patterns.rst

         - waiting-list
         - available

-When the ``restaurant_availability`` slot is set Rasa Core will be able to determine if the restaurant in question is available and choose radically different actions to perform based on the value.

-The ``Slot`` *might* be set by Rasa Core itself from entities detected by the NLU module, but usually you would return the value of the ``Slot`` from your ``Action`` and then use the next ``Turn`` of the conversation to check what feature is set.
+A ``Slot`` will be set by Rasa Core if its name and the name of the entity detected by the NLU module match.
+However, when we wish to alter the flow of a conversation we would explicitly set the value of the slot from a custom ``Action`` and then use the next ``Turn`` of the conversation to check what feature of the slot is set.

 .. code-block:: python

+    class ActionMakeBooking(Action):

         def run(self, dispatcher, tracker, domain):
-        # some logic here to decide if the restaurant is "available", "booked-out" or whatever
+            restaurant_name=tracker.get_slot("restaurant_name")
+            location=tracker.get_slot("location")
+            num_people=tracker.get_slot("people")
+            date=tracker.get_slot("date")
+            # this will fetch the availability of the restaurant from your DB or an API
+            availability=restaurantService.check_availability(restaurant_name, location, num_people, date)
-        return [SlotSet("restaurant_availability", "available")]
+            return [SlotSet("restaurant_availability", availability)]

+The snippet of code from an example ``Action`` shows that the value of the slot ``restaurant_availability`` is determined by querying a database or API.
+The restaurant availability is not something that is known when we train the dialogue model, the ``Slot`` value is the only way we can alter the course of the conversation based on information from the outside world.

+The data fetched from an API call can also be stored for later use without altering the outcome of a conversation as detailed in :ref:`unfeaturized_slots`.

+**Example**

 In this first story we will try and make a booking for 5 people in a restaurant on the night of 21st August 2018.
 In this case the restaurant is booked out so we want to apologise to the customer and suggests similar restaurants.